-CHARLOTTE, N.C. — Police arrested two men, including a convicted felon, after an armed carjacking in south Charlotte led to a police chase overnight.
+CHARLOTTE, N.C. — A man has been sentenced nearly two years after an armed carjacking in south Charlotte led to a police chase.

 The victim was not hurt.

 Two hours later, police got a hit on the stolen Hyundai Santa Fe from a license plate reader.
-They tried to make a traffic stop, but the driver took off and officers followed.
+They tried to make a traffic stop, but McLeod took off and officers followed.

 A short time later, the chase ended near Green Street and Hovis Road in west Charlotte, more than seven miles away from where the car was stolen.

-Authorities arrested the driver, McLeod, and charged him with robbery with a dangerous weapon, conspiracy to commit robbery with a dangerous weapon, possession of a firearm by a convicted felon, felony flee to elude and several other charges stemming from his reckless behavior while fleeing from police.
+Authorities arrested McLeod and charged him with robbery with a dangerous weapon, conspiracy to commit robbery with a dangerous weapon, possession of a firearm by a convicted felon, felony flee to elude and several other charges stemming from his reckless behavior while fleeing from police.